 - Never miss a payment – or risk losing the promotional rate and having the APR shoot back up, or even higher, than it was before.
 Missing a payment also has a big impact on your credit report and score.

-- Be prepared for the end – if you have a 15-month promotional rate, but it will take 25 months to pay down the debt, find a new deal before the end of your first promotional rate.
+- Be prepared for the end – if you have a 15-month promotional rate, but it will take 25 months to pay down the debt and find a new deal before the end of your first promotional rate.
 Multiple balance transfers can help pay down the debt faster.
 Just because you complete one balance transfer doesn’t mean you need to leave your debt at a high APR once the promotional balance ends.

 Always Pay More Than the Minimum Due